-Dissolving a company: Taxes, requirements, motives and more
+Dissolving a company: Reasons, Requirements, and more

 When the decision is made to dissolve a company it is important to comply with all the indispensable requirements.
 Only if all the steps set out in the law are followed will the tax and mercantile obligations of the partners completely cease.

-Difference between dissolving and ceasing society
+What is the difference between dissolving and ceasing a company?

 The first thing you must decide is if you prefer to dissolve society or just cease it.

-To dissolve and liquidate society is to put an end to it, since it means totally closing society and can not be reversed.
+To dissolve and liquidate society is to put an end to it since it means totally closing society and can not be reversed.
 If you wanted to return to the activity, you could not do it with that same society.